n1tecki/NeuralNetIndicator/README.md

 predictions.
 The model bases price forecasts on reference stock prices of the same sector.
 The focus is on the utilization of lag and time delays in price movements of similar stocks in order to profitably forecast price changes.
+With a lot of customizable parameters for the network training algorithm, training windows sizes and a range of Tukey’s smoothing functionalities, the indicator function offers a useful tool to test various parameter settings for their profitability.
-The information contained in the indicator values and suggestions of how to take advantage of those calculations can be found under the subheadings *Indicator Values* and *Optimization and Backtesting* at the end of this document. <br/><br/> Along the walk-forward trained model with various training-algorithm adjustments and tweaking possibilities, this also contains a function to download historical stock prices into a suitable xts object as well as functionality to plot the oscillating indicator along the underlying stock prices as a chart.
+The information contained in the indicator values and usage suggestions of the indicator functions can be found under the subheadings *Indicator Values* and *Optimization and Backtesting* at the end of this document.
+<br/><br/> Along the walk-forward trained model with various
+training-algorithm adjustments and tweaking possibilities, this also contains a function to download historical stock prices into a suitable xts object as well as functionality to plot the oscillating indicator along the underlying stock prices as a chart.

 ## Installation